Making Tax Digital (MTD):

 What if I don’t meet the income threshold now but might in the future?

-HMRC will notify taxpayers based on their 2023/24 and 2024/25 tax returns.
+HMRC have/ will contact taxpayers based on their 2023/24 and 2024/25 tax returns.
 Keep an eye on your income trends and plan accordingly.

 What software do I need?